Kim Bradie - Edinburgh Counsellor & Psychotherapist

 I have worked within clinical, therapeutic and educational settings in the NHS, community health projects and third sector organisations since 2004.
 Over the last 4 years I have divided my time between psychotherapy and working within the NHS, facilitating training in trauma as part of a national programme for Scotland’s workforce.

-I hold a Post Graduate Diploma in Counselling & Psychotherapy and have worked both short and long-term with a diverse range of adults, within a specialist young people’s service and as an initial assessment counsellor with PF Counselling in Edinburgh.
-I am currently studying an MSc in Advanced Counselling and Psychotherapy Studies and clinical supervision.
+I have a Post Graduate Diploma in Counselling & Psychotherapy and have experience working both short and long-term with a diverse range of adults, within a specialist young people’s service and as an initial assessment counsellor in an Edinburgh organisation.
+I have completed year one of an MSc in Advanced Counselling and Psychotherapy, which includes Compassion Focused Therapy and Clinical Supervision training.

 I believe strongly in the power of the therapeutic relationship - that when we have a place where all parts are welcome, where we can “hear” from ourselves and be heard, and deepen our connection with ourselves - we create space for transformational change and growth.

 I have practised yoga since 1999 and see many parallels between yoga and therapy, it is a practice where we can find our edges, make space to hear what our inner landscape is telling us and cultivate a gentler relationship with ourselves.
-I currently teach with Edinburgh Community Yoga and offer an integration of yoga and psychotherapy to some clients who choose this.
+I offer an integration of yoga and psychotherapy to some clients who choose this.

-I am registered with the British Association for Counselling and Psychotherapy, and Yoga Alliance Professionals.
-This means that I am duty bound to:
+I am registered with the BACP -British Association for Counselling and Psychotherapy, this means that I

 hold a recognised and accredited qualification